US Environmentally-Extended Input-Output (USEEIO) Models

-EPA researchers worked with partners at US Department of Defense’s (DOD) environmental research programs (the Strategic Environmental Research and Development Program and the Environmental Security Technology Certification Program Exit) to use USEEIO as the basis for re-creating an input-output model tailored to the specific needs of the DOD, such as life-cycle analysis for military equipment.
+EPA researchers worked with partners at US Department of Defense’s (DOD) environmental research programs (the Strategic Environmental Research and Development Program and the Environmental Security Technology Certification Program) to use USEEIO as the basis for re-creating an input-output model tailored to the specific needs of the DOD, such as life-cycle analysis for military equipment.

 Learn more about the USEEIO framework to create IO models: application to the DOD and case demonstration on EPA’s Science Inventory.

 Community Sustainability and Prosperity in Georgia—and Beyond

 EPA researchers have partnered with the Georgia Department of Economic Development to work with volunteer software developers and designers to build web applications using the Georgia version of USEEIO for local communities looking to advance economic development in ways that spark both prosperity and environmental sustainability.
 The end products will not just benefit project partners in Georgia, but also include case studies and open-source resources for applying USEEIO in communities across the country.
 Learn more on the project website .